The U.S. Government Department of Health, Education, and Welfare Public Health Service says,

 Second, System maintenance involves the bacteria necessary for solids digestion.
 If bacteria-killing products are used in the home – as they usually are- the bacteria should be replenished.
 If the bacteria level is too low, the solids may not be digested properly.
 The solids eventually build up and clog the system.

-A key reasion to maintain your septic system is to save money!
-Failing septic systems are expensive to repair or replace, and poor maintenace is often the culprit.
-Having your septic system inspected regularly is a bargain when you consider the cost of replaceing the entire system. your system will need pumping depending on how many people live in the house and the size of the system (How Often is Service Needed?).
+A key reason to maintain your septic system is to save money!
+Failing septic systems are expensive to repair or replace, and poor maintenance is often the culprit.
+Having your septic system inspected regularly is a bargain when you consider the cost of replacing the entire system. your system will need pumping depending on how many people live in the house and the size of the system (How Often is Service Needed?).
 An unusable septic system or one in disrepair will lower your property value and could pose a legal liability.

 Septic tank filters are designed to keep solid particles in the septic tank.
 They are located on the outlet side of the tank where the tee is normally placed.
 Some filters fit inside the tee and some replace the tee.
 There are several different filter designs for residential applications and also for commercial use.
 Most residential filters trap particles larger than 1/16 to 3/16 of an inch in size.
 By trapping solids, the filter protects all downstream components, like the pump and drainfield, from damage.